BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Virtue Ethics/Aristotelian/Aquinas.md

 - If we object to magnanimity because it includes contempt for others, Aquinas answers that this contempt is contempt for the evil aims of others.
 - Cardinal virtues are always same.
 Others may change over time
 - temperate person does what is f i tting for a human being, as opposed to a non-rational creature
+- He rejects the Stoic doctrine that the honestum is the only good.
+He agrees that it is the principal human good, because it belongs to reason, which is principal in a human being; but since it is not the only human good, sorrow can reasonably be directed to the loss of non-moral goods